 - Local Reference Name and Phone Number (For example you can’t apply for a Sim Card in Bangalore with a friend in Mumbai’s phone number – it has to be a local number.
 You could ask your guest house if they are cool with you using them for the reference)

-Once you’re ready get your documents together then either go to the network’s store or a post office, general phone shop or even street shack.
+Once you’re ready get your documents together then either go to the network’s store or a post office, general phone shop or even just a street shack.
+Look out for the Idea, Vodafone and Airtel billboards to find a shop that sells sim cards in India.
 It’s a good idea to go to one near where you are staying as chances are you may need to go back if it doesn’t go through smoothly first time.
 Some travel agents will be able to help you with the process and make it simpler but they usually charge a couple of hundred rupees for the service.

 How to apply for a sim card in India

 It’s best to go to a big Airtel, Vodafone or Idea store (whatever network you want, depending on which has better service where you are) to apply for the sim card.
 I found that sometimes the people who worked in the shops couldn’t really be bothered to get a tourist connected so it helps if you are assertive and come with all your documents prepared.